carlislerainey/adv-methods/schedule.md

 We'll talk about these in class, so be sure to bring your computer and make sure that you have LaTeX, git, R, and RStudio installed.
 You can easily find the guides you need for your operating system with a quick Google search.

-## Week 2: Mathematical Foundations
+## Sept.
+2: Mathematical Foundations

+Do Homework 1.

 In general, you can review any mathematical concepts  you'll need using [Dave Siegel's videos](http://people.duke.edu/~das76/Mathematics%20for%20Political%20and%20Social%20Research%20Syllabus_Siegel.pdf).
 Use them as needed.